hungryram/denisefernander/content/hiring.md

 **&nbsp;2) How To Qualify&nbsp;**

 Qualification Is The Most Important Step Of The Sales Process.
-If You're Speaking To Unqualified Leads, I Don't Care How Good You Are, You Will NEVER Close.
+If You’re Speaking To Unqualified Leads, I Don’t Care How Good You Are, You Will NEVER Close.

 **3) How To Close & Make MONEY&nbsp;**

-I've Paid Over 6 Figures In The Last 4 Years To Learn From The Best Sale Trainers In The World.
+I’ve Paid Over 6 Figures In The Last 4 Years To Learn From The Best Sale Trainers In The World.
 All Of Which Will Be Passed On To You For FREE\!&nbsp;

 **Schedule A Call Now\!**

-&lt;a target="\_blank" rel="noopener" href="[https://calendly.com/mompreneursuccessacademy/30-minute-meeting](https://calendly.com/mompreneursuccessacademy/30-minute-meeting)"&gt;...&lt;/a&gt;
+<a target="_blank" rel="noopener" href="https://calendly.com/mompreneursuccessacademy/30-minute-meeting">Click here to schedule</a>